 The mineral-ring mystery (and how to stop it)

-About half of my ridge-top clients share the same complaint: they wash the car, it looks great for twenty minutes, and then dries to a fine lace of white rings that won't rinse off with more water.
+About half of my ridge-top clients — the houses up on the rim where the wells pull through granite — share the same complaint.
+They wash the car, it looks great for twenty minutes, and it dries to a fine lace of white rings that won't rinse off with more water.
 This is hard-water spotting, and it's one of the most misunderstood problems in driveway car care.
+It's also one of the only paint problems I can hand a client a fix for with a straight face.

 What's actually happening